billerickson/Display-Posts-Date-View/readme.txt

-=== Display Posts, Date View - Break content down by month or year ===
+=== Display Posts - Date View ===
 Contributors: billerickson
 Tags: shortcode, pages, posts, page, query, display, list, date, month, year Requires at least: 3.0
 Tested up to: 5.0
 Stable tag: 1.0.0

-Add a listing of content on your website using a simple shortcode.
-Filter the results by category, author, and more.
+List your content broken down by month or year.
+This is an extension of the [Display Posts](https://wordpress.org/plugins/display-posts-shortcode) plugin.

 == Description ==